 Serving on Nonprofit Boards

 Chamber members impact nonprofits in a variety of ways.
-The Young Professionals of Union County schedules regular volunteer events to support nonprofits throughout the year.
+The Emerging Leaders of Union County schedules regular volunteer events to support nonprofits throughout the year.
 YOUR Chamber also hosts an annual nonprofit workshop for Chamber member nonprofits aimed at strengthening their messaging, outreach, and fundraising goals.

 The final way we impact our community is through service on Nonprofit Boards.
 Through training on How to Be A Good Board Member, we have helped introduce Chamber members to the idea of serving on a Board.
 YOUR Chamber has also been instrumental in matching Chamber members with Boards looking to fill vacancies.